 “How come when I look up to find language learning software online, all I keep finding are paid resources?
 Isn’t there anything free?”

 Actually, you probably just didn’t look hard enough.
 Fact is, there are dozens upon dozens of free software that you can use to learn languages.
 Sure, some of the very best will probably require you to pay up, but a lot will be willing to help you out at absolutely no cost too.
-So how you should go about finding them?
+So how should you go about finding them?

 Trial Versions.
 You probably aren’t going to find a complete language learning software for free.
 After all, developing those teaching modules and programming them costs a lot of money.
 However, many of them do offer free trial versions, especially ones that give the first two to three lessons for free, complete with audio, video and practice modules.
-If all you’re looking to get is a headstart in language learning, these “trial” lessons will probably be very worth your while.
+If all you’re looking to get is a head start in language learning, these “trial” lessons will probably be very worth your while.

 Vocabulary software.
 Similar to full language software, you can also get some of the more full-featured paid vocabulary software with trial versions.
 With so many good and free vocabulary software in many languages, though, we suggest trying to exhaust them first before looking to buy one.
-At the least, I would look for a flashcard-style software and a multiple-choice testing vocabulary tool.
+At the least, I would look for flashcard-style software and a multiple-choice testing vocabulary tool.

 Word translators.
 Not only are many of these types of software free, you can find free online-based alternatives too.

 Multilingual dictionaries.
 Like word translators, you can usually get this for free, unless it’s one of the less-popular languages out there.